elasticio/api-docs/source/includes/_tenants.md

 ## What is a Tenant?

 **Tenant** is a specific system's environment virtual installation (a system's clone, basically) that allows customizing all the necessary parameters by sending a particular request to the API.
-Check the request examples below.

-## Emails that can be suppressed

-- **agent-request** Agent has been requested
-- **contract-deleted** Contract has been deleted
-- **contract-invite-empty-contract** New user has been invited to an empty Contract
-- **contract-invite-new-user** New user has been invited to the Contract
-- **contract-suspended** Contract has been suspended
-- **contract-unsuspended** Contract has been unsuspended
-- **password-recovery** Password recovery has been requested
-- **repo-new-version** New Component version in your repository has been pushed
-- **repo-new-version-in-workspace-flows** New Component version has been pushed, Component used in your Flows
-- **task-error-notification** A Component has reported an error
-- **task-operational-error** A container has failed
-- **team-from-contract-invite** Has invited to contract's team
-- **team-removed-member** Team member has been removed
-- **user-removed-from-contract** Has removed user from contract
-- **wiper-exhaustion-quota-notification** Quota usage has come to the limit
-- **wiper-flow-suspended-due-to-queue-overflow** Flow has been suspended due to queue overflow
-- **wiper-suspended-queue-purged** Unhandled data has been purged
-- **workspace-invite-empty-workspace** User has been invited to an empty Workspace
-- **workspace-invite-new-user** Unregistered user has been invited to the Workspace
-- **workspace-removed** Workspace has been removed
-- **workspace-removed-member** Member has been removed from the Workspace

 ## Create a Tenant